ridgehkr/useful/README.md

-# useFul: a React Hooks Library
+# Useful: a React Hooks Library

-Welcome to useFul!
+Welcome to Useful!
 This library provides a collection of efficient and modern React hooks to enhance your application development experience.
-These hooks are designed to simplify common tasks, improve code reusability, and promote best practices in your React projects. useFul is written in TypeScript, uses [Vite](https://vitejs.dev/) for its development environment, and [Vitest](https://vitest.dev/) for unit testing.
+These hooks are designed to simplify common tasks, improve code reusability, and promote best practices in your React projects.
+Useful is written in TypeScript, uses [Vite](https://vitejs.dev/) for its development environment, and [Vitest](https://vitest.dev/) for unit testing.

-useFul officially supports [React v18.0](https://react.dev/blog/2022/03/29/react-v18) and newer.
+Useful officially supports [React v18.0](https://react.dev/blog/2022/03/29/react-v18) and newer.

 ## Documentation